Boyd Tinsley: Lawsuit for sexual misconduct

+Tinsley responded to the suit, saying that reports of his alleged behavior were "one-sided" and that he would defend himself in and out of court.
+The parties reached an out-of-court settlement in June 2019, with Tinsley agreeing to pay $837,000.00.
+On February 21, 2024 another lawsuit was filed by Frost-Winn's representatives claiming that Tinsley had breached the mutual non-disparagement clause of their settlement via social media posts he made on February 22, 2022, where he said "The accusation is a total lie.
+There is a pattern of me being victimized by mentally unstable and money-grabbing people.
+This latest individual that I am speaking of concocted this incredulous story of sexual harassment."

 Other work

-In 2000, Tinsley made a guest appearance on The Getaway Peoples second album, Turnpike Diaries.
+In 2000, Tinsley made a guest appearance on The Getaway People's second album, Turnpike Diaries.

 In 2003, Tinsley released a solo album, True Reflections, featuring the title track he had written over a decade earlier.
 Tinsley was the principal songwriter of the album.
 True Reflections focuses on Tinsley as a singer-songwriter and does not feature much violin playing.

 On March 20, 2009, Tinsley appeared with former U.S. poet laureate Rita Dove at the Paramount Theater in Charlottesville when she launched her poetry book Sonata Mulattica, about 19th-century violin virtuoso George Bridgetower; Tinsley is mentioned in the first poem in the book, "The Bridgetower".
 He composed and performed a musical piece for the event, read a poem from the book and discussed his musical life in particular and the role of classically trained African-American musicians in general with Dove.

-Tinsley was a writer for the short film Faces in the Mirror, which was first shown at the Woodstock Film Festival on October 13, 2012.
+Tinsley was the producer, writer and composer for the 80-minute cinematic opera Faces in the Mirror, in which he also appeared as an actor.
+The film premiered at the Woodstock Film Festival on October 13, 2012.